Privacy Policy

 17. Changes to this Policy

-We reserve the right to update or change this policy at any time to reflect changes in law or our current privacy practices.
-When we make changes to this policy, we will revise the “updated” date at the top of this page.
+We reserve the right to update or modify this policy at any time to reflect changes in law or updates to our privacy practices.
+When we make changes to this policy, we will revise the “Updated” date at the top of this page.